Influence functions and regularity tangents for efficient active learning: Definitions and preliminaries

 i.e.~$Q(x_i)=0$ due to the symmetry of the normal distribution around its mean.
 This is clearly a problem for using this query selection methodology in active learning.}), the distribution over labels $y$ will be centered around the minimum of the loss function $L(x,y|\theta)$ in such a way that $\partby{L}{\theta}$ has zero expectation.

-To avoid this zeroing effect, we can make the expectation non-linear by averaging something like the square of the expected change in test loss, for example with selectors like the ``squared total influence'' (STI):
+To avoid this zeroing effect, we can make the expectation non-linear by averaging something like the square of the anticipated or projected change in test loss, for example with selectors like the ``squared total influence'' (STI):

 or the ``sum of squared influences'' (SSI):